National Iranian Oil Company: NIOC's Oil Reserves

 According to OPEC, NIOC recoverable liquid hydrocarbon reserves at the end of 2006 was 1384 Goilbbl.

 NIOC oil reserves at the beginning of 2001 was reported to be about 99 Goilbbl, however in 2002 the result of NIOC's study showed huge reserves upgrade adding about 317 Goilbbl of recoverable reserves to the Iranian oil reserves.

 After 2003 Iran made some significant discoveries which led to addition of another 7.7 Goilbbl of oil to the recoverable reserves of Iran.

 The vast majority of Iran's crude oil reserves are located in giant onshore fields in the south-western Khuzestan region near the Iraqi border.
 Overall, Iran has 40 producing fields – 27 onshore and 13 offshore.
 Iran's crude oil is generally medium in sulfur and in the 28°-35 °API range.

-As at 2012, 98 rigs are in operation in onshore fields, 24 in offshore fields and a single rig is in operation in the Caspian Sea.
+As of 2012, 98 rigs are in operation in onshore fields, 24 in offshore fields and a single rig is in operation in the Caspian Sea.
 Iran plans to increase the number of its drilling rigs operating in its onshore and offshore oilfields by 36 units to reach 134 units by March 2014.

 Table 1- The biggest NIOC oil fields;